-14.4 Initial and Subsequent Assignments.
+14.3 Initial and Subsequent Assignments

 - (a) Communication of Assignment.
-Each instructional faculty member shall be provided a general written statement of his/her annual assignment of responsibilities in teaching, research/scholarship and other creative activities, professional service, and other duties assigned for that year.
-Each noninstructional faculty member shall also be provided a general written statement of his/her annual assignment of responsibilities.
+Each faculty member shall be provided a general written statement of their annual assignment of responsibilities in teaching, research/scholarship and other creative activities, professional service, and other duties assigned for that year, including a percentage effort for each area of the assignment.
+Library faculty assignments will be made using the form in Appendix H 1-2 of this Agreement.
 For returning faculty members, this assignment of responsibilities shall be included as part of the annual evaluation.
 New faculty members shall be informed of assigned duties as part of their letter of offer. - (b) In order to facilitate the planning of course schedules, tentative written teaching assignments for the next academic year shall be provided no later than April 1 for returning faculty members and as soon as it can be done for new faculty members.
-If it can be done, the final assignment shall be communicated in writing no later than six weeks prior to the starting date of each term.

-- (c) The assignment of responsibilities document shall be signed and dated by both the faculty member and the faculty member's chair/supervisor. - (d) The period of instructional assignment during an academic year shall not exceed an average of seventy-five (75) days per semester.
+If it can be done, the final assignment shall be communicated in writing no later than six weeks prior to the starting date of each term. - (c) The assignment of responsibilities document shall be signed and dated by both the faculty member and the faculty member's chair/supervisor. - (d) The period of instructional assignment during an academic year shall not exceed an average of seventy-five (75) days per semester.
 A limited number of necessary meetings may be scheduled during the week after the ending of classes for each semester (exam week).
-Additionally, during the five (5) working days prior to the commencement of fall classes, faculty may be assigned scheduled duties including testing, advisement, meetings, and workshops.
+Additionally, during the five (5) business days prior to the commencement of fall classes, faculty may be assigned scheduled duties including testing, advisement, meetings, and workshops.
 Within each semester, activities referred to above shall be scheduled during contiguous weeks, with the exception of spring break.

-14.5 Change in Teaching Assignment.
+14.4 Change in Assignment